zowe/docs-site/docs/user-guide/cli-configure-scs-on-headless-linux-os.md

 **Note:** The `gnome-keyring-daemon -r --unlock --components=secrets` prompts you to specify a password.
 Press `Ctrl+D` twice after you specify the password.

-### Unlocking keyrings automatically
+### Unlocking the keyring automatically

-When you are using SSH ot TTY to log in to Linux, you can configure the Gnome keyring to unlock automatically when you log in.
+When you are using SSH or TTY to log in to Linux, you can configure the Gnome keyring to unlock automatically when you log in.

 **Note:** The following steps were tested on CentOS, SUSE, and Ubuntu operating systems.
 The steps do not work on WSL (Windows Subsystem for Linux) because it bypasses TTY login.
 Results may vary on other Linux distributions.

 **Follow these steps:**